ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Beyond Accuracy: Structural Advantages of Ordinal Processing

-\textbf{Rationale.} If only the \emph{relative ordering} of feature values is shared (not their magnitudes), sensitive information is substantially harder to reconstruct.
-Since ArrowFlow already operates on ordinal data, it should suffer minimal accuracy loss from this ``ordinal privacy'' constraint---a prediction we test by replacing raw features with per-column ranks.
+\textbf{Rationale.} We test how much accuracy a classifier loses when it may see only the \emph{relative ordering} of feature values, not their magnitudes.
+We call this a \emph{rank-only} or \emph{magnitude-hiding} setting; it is a proxy for privacy rather than a formal guarantee---per-column ranks still expose order, quantiles, and sample-membership relations, and a formal treatment would require differential privacy or secure aggregation (Section~\ref{sec:future}).
+Since ArrowFlow already operates on ordinal data, it should suffer minimal accuracy loss under this constraint---a prediction we test by replacing raw features with per-column ranks.

 \textbf{Protocol:} Replace raw features with per-column ranks (ordinal privacy: magnitudes hidden).
 Train and test all methods on both raw and rank-transformed data.
+(Implementation note: the per-column ranks here are computed over the pooled train+test columns, which lets a small amount of test-distribution information into the rank values; a strict pipeline would fit the column ranking on the training split alone.
+The effect is minor for this experiment but we flag it for completeness.)

-On Segment and Digits, ArrowFlow degrades only \textbf{+0.4--0.5pp}---near-zero cost for ordinal privacy.
+On Segment and Digits, ArrowFlow degrades only \textbf{+0.4--0.5pp}---near-zero cost for the rank-only constraint.
 On Iris, ArrowFlow actually \emph{improves} ($-$2.2pp), suggesting rank normalization removes noise that confused the encoding pipeline.
 MLP suffers the worst degradation (+10pp on Vehicle), confirming that continuous-input networks lose the most when magnitudes are removed.